DavidNatanael/Node.js_api_rest_rocketseat_starter/README.md

-# Node.js api_rest da rocketseat starter
+# Node.js API-REST - Rocketseat Starter

-Projeto desenvolvido no curso de Node.js.
-Foram utilizados para o desenvolvimento do projeto:  express, cors, mongoose, mongoose-paginate, require-dir, nodemon, mongodb.
+Project developed in the course of Node.js of Rocketseat.
+They were used for the development of the project: express, cors, mongoose, mongoose-paginate, require-dir, nodemon, mongodb.